sjl-sjtu/bnmr2/README.md

 Current version: 0.3.0

-Latest updation at Dec.
-14th, 2023.
+Latest updation at Jan.
+13th, 2024.
 We have renamed the package to `bnmr2` to avoid potential conflict with another previous package.

 ## Tutorial
 ### 1. Installation